p4ali/Notes/coursera/proglang_oop_functional.md

  * Objects an support new operations
   * Visitor pattern uses the double-dispatch pattern to allow new operations "on the side"

+## Binary methods
+* with functional decomposition
+ * Situation is more complicated if an operation is defined over muliple arguments that can have different variants
+* with object oriented decomposition
+ * double dispatch (NOT the hybrid approach using is_a? instanceof, etc..), better with visitor pattern